Click here to

 • Expanding Horizons — 4 feet wide by 4 feet wide display (44" x 44" usable surface)

-• Virtual Poster
+• Digital Poster

-• General Poster Viewing (GPV) — PDF file is the only format that will be accepted.
+• All GPV poster submissions will be in PDF format.
+This is the only format that will be accepted.

 Poster Specifications & Suggestions: